Goulburn Valley Highway: History

-The passing of the Highways and Vehicles Act of 1924 through the Parliament of Victoria provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board (later VicRoads).
-The Goulburn Valley Highway was declared a State Highway in the 1946/47 financial year, from Seymour via Murchison and Shepparton to Strathmerton (for a total of 88 miles); before this declaration, these road were referred to as Goulburn Valley Road, Murchison-Shepparton Road and Shepparton-Numurkah-Cobram Road.
-In the 1959/60 financial year, the eastern section from Eildon via Alexandra and Yea to Seymour was added, along the Upper Goulburn Road (from Eildon to Trawool, where it crossed the Goulburn River), and then along Seymour-Yea Road to Seymour.
-The last section, from Yarroweyah to the border with NSW just outside Tocumwal, was added in June 1983, along Benalla-Tocumwal Road north of the Murray Valley Highway.
-The section of the highway between Shepparton and Strathmerton was re-aligned in September 1985: from running through Numurkah and Katunga on the eastern side of the Tocumwal railway line to meet the Murray Valley Highway in Strathmerton, to its current alignment (formerly called Ancliffe Road) bypassing Numurkah on the western side of the railway to meet the Murray Valley Highway 4 kilometres west of Strathmerton; the former alignment is now known as Tocumwal Road through Numurkah, and Numurkah Road beyond to Strathmerton.
+The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+Goulburn Valley Highway was declared a State Highway in the 1946/47 financial year, from Seymour via Murchison and Shepparton to Strathmerton (for a total of 88 miles), subsuming the original declarations of Goulburn Valley Road, Shepparton-Murchison-Nagambie Road and Shepparton-Numurhak-Cobram Road as Main Roads.
+In the 1959/60 financial year, the eastern section from Eildon via Alexandra and Yea to Seymour was added, subsuming the original declaration of Upper Goulburn Road between Eildon and Trawool where it crossed the Goulburn River, and then along Seymour-Yea Road to Seymour.
+The last section, from Yarroweyah to the border with NSW just outside Tocumwal, was added in June 1983, along Benalla-Tocumwal Road north of Murray Valley Highway.
+The section of the highway between Shepparton and Strathmerton was re-aligned in September 1985: from running through Numurkah and Katunga on the eastern side of the Tocumwal railway line to meet Murray Valley Highway in Strathmerton, to its current alignment (formerly called Ancliffe Road) bypassing Numurkah on the western side of the railway to meet Murray Valley Highway 4 kilometres west of Strathmerton; the former alignment is now known as Tocumwal Road through Numurkah, and Numurkah Road beyond to Strathmerton.

+The Whitlam government introduced the federal National Roads Act 1974, where roads declared as a National Highway were still the responsibility of the states for road construction and maintenance, but were fully compensated by the Federal government for money spent on approved projects.
+As an important interstate link between the capitals of Victoria and Queensland, Goulburn Valley Highway was declared a National Highway between Seymour and Tocumwal in 1992.